Buying a Dirt Bike Helmet

 Dirt bike helmet sizing:

 You want the helmet to be snug, but not to the point that it's uncomfortably tight.
 With the helmet properly secured, it shouldn't move if you shake your head.
 For women with long hair, when trying on a helmet wear your hair as your would when riding.
 The helmet might not fit if you try it on with your hair down, then wear a ponytail when riding.
 Same goes if you're using a tape measure and a sizing chart - measure your head with your hair as it is with the helmet on.
 When measuring for a helmet, measure the widest part of your head, about one inch above your eyebrows.
 Hold the tape firmly and make sure it's level around your head, not sagging anywhere (see image below).
+If you don't have cloth tape measure use a piece of string, then measure the string.
 You can get a basic idea of helmet sizes from this Bell helmet sizing chart:

 Buying a dirt bike helmet:

-It's always best to shop locally especially for something that's bulky like a helmet, but if there are no local shops you'll have plenty of choices online.
-Google 'dirt bike helmet' and you should get plenty of online stores.
+It's always best to shop locally especially for something that's bulky like a helmet, but if there are no local motorsport shops nearby you'll have plenty of choices online.
+Google 'dirt bike helmet' and you should get numerous online stores.
 Helmet sizing charts are fairly consistent, but the helmet still might not fit perfectly and return shipping costs can get expensive.
 Be sure to check the return and shipping policy before buying - find out who pays return shipping as well as who pays shipping on the replacement helmet.
-Also check that the helmet is adult size, not youth size, and that's it's a dirt bike or motocross helmet, not a dual-sport helmet.
+Also check that the helmet is adult size, not youth size, and that's it's a dirt bike or motocross helmet, not a dual sport or BMX helmet.

 The manufacturers have a knack for making their helmets sound like like they're made of materials that would make NASA engineers drool but generally, the entry-level helmets have less padding, are a bit heavier, and have fewer ventilation holes than the more expensive helmets.
 Some entry level dirt bike helmets on Amazon are the Fox Racing V1 helmet, and the One Industries Atom Fragment helmet.
 Higher-end dirt bike helmets include Troy Lee Designs SE3 Reflection helmet, and the Shoei VFX-W Sear helmet.
 Unless you absolutely need the latest and greatest dirt bike helmet, look for last year's model because they're usually considerably cheaper.